anthonygelibert/QLColorCode/README.md

 This is a Quick Look plug-in that renders source code with syntax highlighting, using the [Highlight library](http://www.andre-simon.de).

-To install Highlight, [download the library manually](http://www.andre-simon.de/zip/download.php), or use Homebrew `brew install highlight`

 To install the plug-in, just drag it to `~/Library/QuickLook`.
 You may need to create that folder if it doesn't already exist.

-Alternative, if you use [Homebrew Cask](https://github.com/caskroom/homebrew-cask), install with `brew cask install qlcolorcode`.
+Alternatively, if you use [Homebrew Cask](https://github.com/caskroom/homebrew-cask), install with `brew cask install qlcolorcode`.

+Also available on MacPorts: `port install QLColorCode`.

+To build the project, you must have Boost headers on your system in `/opt/local/include` or `/usr/local/include`.

 ## Settings